Quantum limit cycles and synchronization from a measurement perspective: Quantum spins

 \subsubsection{Quantum limit cycles under heterodyne detection}

 As for the quantum vdP oscillator, the spin's limit-cycle structure becomes apparent through heterodyne detection.
 In the presence of a measurement of $\sigma^-$, the master equation is

 with the usual statistics of the noise process $\d W$; see \cref{eq:1qvdp_meas} and the paragraph below.
 Integrating this master equation, we obtain quantum trajectories for the spin-$1/2$ oscillator; several of them are shown in \cref{fig:spin_LC_measurement2}.
-Despite the presence of fluctuations, we see that the expectation value $\expval{\sigma^z}_\m$ approaches a constant value, while the expectation value $\expval{\sigma^x}_\m$ displays limit-cycle oscillations with frequency $\omega$.
-The ensemble average (black line) displays a damped oscillation that agrees well with the solution of the master equation (gray dashed line).
+Despite the presence of fluctuations, we see that the expectation value $\expval{\sigma^z}_\m$ approaches a constant value, while the expectation value $\expval{\sigma^x}_\m$ displays the key characteristics of limit cycles: persistent oscillations with stabilized amplitude.
+Therefore, we conclude that the spin-$1/2$ system under heterodyne measurement shows limit-cycle oscillations.

+On the other hand, the ensemble average (black line) displays a damped oscillation that agrees well with the solution of the master equation (gray dashed line).
 This behavior is equivalent to both the quantum vdP oscillator [see \cref{fig:qvdp_LC_measurement}] and a classical noisy limit-cycle oscillator [see \cref{fig:vdp_classical_trajectories}].

-We conclude that the spin-$1/2$ system under heterodyne measurement shows limit-cycle oscillations.
-The master equation~\eqref{eq:sync_spin_LC} can be understood as describing the ensemble of all possible measurement outcomes.
-Certainly, under a different type of measurement, such as direct photodetection, the limit cycle would not be visible.
-One may take the point of view that a physical system described by a quantum master equation does or does not display limit cycles depending on how the system is observed.
-This corresponds to considering quantum trajectories as ``subjectively real''~\citep{Wiseman_1996}.
+The identification of limit-cycle trajectories under measurement is a remarkable result, given that the master equation describes a thermal state when $\gamma_- > \gamma_+$.
+We will further discuss the presence of limit cycles in quantum trajectories and in the master equation of a spin-$1/2$ in \cref{s:discussion_spins}.